 Participants who are currently struggling with addictions in their lives as well as counsellors, therapists and support workers addressing addictions in a professional capacity.
 This retreat is not meant for active substance users.
 It’s intended to be a source of rich personal learning and renewal for all participants.

 - indigenous teachings

-Included in the program are three shamanic healing journeys plus a facilitated group process designed to help participants integrate the full benefit of their experience.
-Organic, gourmet meals and accommodations are provided in a secluded mountain retreat facilty.
+Included in the program are two shamanic healing journeys plus a facilitated group process designed to help participants integrate the full benefit of their experience.
+Organic, gourmet meals and accommodations are provided in a secluded mountain retreat facility.

 Additionally, there will be indigenous Medicine Wheel teachings focusing on being in the “right relationship” with what is often referred to as the “hungry ghost” of addiction.

 The retreat will be led by Dr Duncan Grady and supported by a team of gifted health practitioners.

 Dr. Duncan Grady’s professional experience includes over 20 years of post secondary education and 36 years of counselling and psychotherapy in the fields of addictions, trauma, death and dying.
 He has a Masters Degree in Counselling Psychology and a Doctorate of Divinity specific to Creation Spirituality.
 He is an elder of the Circle of Indigenous Nations Society, West Kootenay’s, BC.
 He currently co-leads retreats, works with communities impacted by lateral violence and provides training and consultation using western and non-western approaches to health, well-being, spirituality, trauma and dying and death.